mjmlab/pyinseq/README.md

 $ conda --help
 ```

-### Creating a virtual environment
+#### Creating a virtual environment

 A virtual environment is an isolated computational space where you can install dependencies and software without affecting the base operating system's configuration.
-For example, macbook computers carry python 2 which is not supported by pyinseq.
-To solve this, we can create a virtual environment using `conda` with an installation of python 3.6.
-In addition, pyinseq utilizes other depndencies, such as *bowtie* which can be installed by conda.
+We can use `conda` to create a virtual environment with python 3.6

 ```bash
 $ conda create -n pyinseq python=3.6
 ```

+> To use `python` 3.7 then just change `python=3.6` to `python=3.7`

 To activate your environment simply run: